 As of December 31, 2019, we had federal net operating loss carryforwards of approximately \$6.2 million, which will begin to expire in varying amounts beginning in 2030.
 Under Sections 382 and 383 of the United States Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income or taxes may be limited.
 We may experience ownership changes in connection with this offering and in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
-Our net operating loss carryforwards of companies that we may acquire in the future may also be subject to limitations.
-There is also a risk that due to tax law changes, such as suspensions on the use of net operating loss carryforwards and other pre-change net operating loss carryforwards and other pre-change net operating loss carryforwards for companies that we may acquire in the future may also be subject to limitations.
-There is also a risk that due to tax law changes, such as suspensions on the use of net operating loss carryforwards, or other unforeseen reasons, our ability to use our pre-change net operating loss carryforwards and other pre-change net operating loss carryforwards and other pre-change net operating loss carryforwards to use our pre-change net operating loss carryforwards and other pre-change net operating loss carryforwards of companies that we may acquire in the future may also be subject to limitations.
-There is also a risk that due to tax law changes, such as suspensions on the use of net operating loss carryforwards and other pre-change net operating loss carryforwards and other pre-change tax attribu
+Our net operating loss carryforwards may also be subject to limitation under state laws.
+Further, our ability to utilize net operating loss carryforwards of companies that we may acquire in the future may also be subject to limitations.
+There is also a risk that due to tax law changes, such as suspensions on the use of net operating loss carryforwards, or other unforeseen reasons, our ability to use our pre-change net operating loss carryforwards and other pre-change tax attributes to offset post-change taxable income or taxes may be subject to limitation or expire.